rfdrake/ansible-awx-netbox-examples/README.md

 ## What the webhook looks like on netbox side

-1. Content types is set to DCIM > Device
+1. Content types is set to "DCIM > Device" and "DCIM > Interface"
 2. Events is set to "Creations" and "Updates"
 3. URL is https://<awx server>/api/v2/job_templates/<awx template id>/launch/
 4. HTTP Method:  POST